juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 With Optane Disabled,
 Windows8.1x64 with Bing installs, but needs Updates and Drivers.

-A System Image Restore cannot be done with [Intel RSP with Optane] Active in the Bios.
+A Win8.1 System Image Restore cannot be done with [Intel RSP with Optane] Active in the Bios.

 Windows10 OEM license cannot be Downgraded to 8.1, works up W11, but Not Down to W8.1
 Only Full Retail license can be Downgraded.

-To install i deleted the large partition only,
-Not the Smaller, Not the Recovery... and made a System image Backup Before, to an external USB3.0 drive of W11, Before Deleting W11 large partition in the factory M.2 drive.
+To install Win8.1 i deleted the large partition only, Not the Smaller, Not the Recovery... and made a System image Backup Before, to an external USB3.0 drive of W11, Before Deleting W11 large partition in the factory M.2 drive.

-but then decided to install Linux, and deleted the whole M.2 drive.
+but then decided to install Linux and deleted the whole M.2 drive.

 IT WORKS !!!
 but i almost got an aneurysm,
 also got banned in the answers.microsoft.com website too.
 But Hardware is Jail Free.
 Nobody is twisting my arm anymore, i can install what ever OS i want.